 A heat pump is a versatile device that transfers heat from one location to another, providing both heating and cooling for your home.
 Unlike traditional systems that generate heat, heat pumps move heat using a refrigeration cycle.
 This process makes them highly energy-efficient and a popular choice for homeowners looking to save on energy costs.
 Heat pumps offer an energy-efficient alternative to furnaces and air conditioners for all climates, making them a flexible solution for various environmental conditions.

 Heat pumps work by using a refrigerant to transfer heat.
 This refrigerant absorbs heat as it changes from a liquid to a gas and releases heat as it changes back from a gas to a liquid.
 The system consists of indoor and outdoor units connected by refrigerant lines.
+The indoor coil, located inside the home’s air handler, and the outdoor coil, exposed to the outside environment, are key components responsible for heat transfer.
+Keeping both the indoor coil and outdoor coil clean is important for maintaining system efficiency, as dirt and debris buildup can reduce performance.
 In heating mode, the heat pump extracts heat from the outdoor air and transfers it indoors.
 Heat pumps have a defrost cycle to prevent ice buildup on the outdoor unit.
+If the outdoor unit becomes obstructed by snow or ice and the defrost cycle is not sufficient, the system can be switched to emergency heat mode as a temporary measure.
+Emergency heat allows the system to maintain indoor heating and helps prevent damage until the obstruction is cleared.
 Conversely, in cooling mode, it removes heat from the indoor air and releases it outside.
 This ability to switch between heating and cooling makes heat pumps a year-round solution for climate control.
 Some heat pumps use a variable speed compressor to enhance efficiency and performance.

 Types of Heat Pumps